conr2286/PocketFT8Xcvr/README.md

 4. Using PlatformIO, install support for the Teensy 4.1 platform
 5. Using PlatformIO, install support for the required libraries (documented in the PocketFT8XcvrFW folder)
 6. Copy Extras/AudioStream6400.h into
  .../Library/Arduino15/packages/teensy/hardware/avr/1.59.0/cores/teens4 asArduinoStream.h --- This file redefines AUDIO_SAMPLE_RATE_EXACT enabling Teensy 4.1 to operate the audio stream at 6400 samples/second (required).
+You absolutely must do this.
 5. Build with PlatformIO

 # Modifying the Hardware